kamel-elsehly/Emotion-Detection/README.md

 # Emotion-Detection
-Lite Application for live Emotion Detection using deepface library
+Lite Application for live Emotion Detection using deepface library with other options like Estimating Gender ,Age and Race